AED HISTORY

 Historical records from the United Kennel Club,

-and conversations with Nancy Hoffman, author, The New American Eskimo,
+and personal conversations with Nancy Hoffman, author, The New American Eskimo,

 and Barbara Benyon, author, The Complete American Eskimo